Moscow Central Diameters

 24 stations

-In 2021, Russian President Vladimir Putin and Moscow Mayor Sergei Sobyanin opened traffic on MCD-1 (Odintsovo – Lobnya) and MCD-2 (Nakhabino – Podolsk).
-In 2023, MCD-3 (Zelenograd – Ramenskoye) and MCD-4 (Aprelevka – Zheleznodorozhny) were launched.
+In 2021, Russian President Vladimir Putin and Moscow Mayor Sergey Sobyanin inaugurated MCD-1 (Odintsovo-Lobnya) and MCD-2 (Nakhabino-Podolsk).
+By 2023, two additional lines entered service: MCD-3 (Zelenograd-Ramenskoye) and MCD-4 (Aprelevka-Zheleznodorozhny).

-The diameter network continues to develop.
-In 2024, Natsproektstroy companies completed the construction of Mitkovo Station of MCD-3; today they are working at Tsaritsyno, Begovaya, Petrovsko-Razumovskaya and Zheleznodorozhnaya stations.
-Each new MCD facility means new convenient routes and connections and reduced commute times for millions of passengers.
+The network continues to grow.
+In 2024, GC NPS completed Mitkovo Station on MCD-3, and construction is underway at Tsaritsyno, Begovaya, Petrovsko-Razumovskaya, and Zheleznodorozhnaya stations.
+Each new MCD facility optimizes routes, improves transfers, and reduces travel times for millions of passengers.

 поверните телефон вертикально